The Strip Out Process from Planning to Completion

 Waste disposal

 Remove all the waste materials after completing the strip-out process for your industrial areas or factories.
-According to UK government law, you are responsible for adequately managing waste materials.
+According to UK government law, you are responsible for properly managing waste materials.
 However, waste materials can be classified according to their nature and characteristics.
 So, you should dispose of them separately.
-For example, asbestos-containing materials are different from standard concrete particles.
-So, you need different bags or containers to put asbestos or non-structural elements.

 Conclusion